gabineculai/WemanityKata/README.md

 4) Execute all unit tests to check the success of the implementation;

-Implementation details:
-1) Unit tests implemented in order to make sure the changes are not breaking the existin implementation:
+Unit tests implemented in order to make sure the changes are not breaking the existin implementation:

 a) QualityNoLessThanZero - makes sure quaity doesn't go bellow zero;